LawJarp-A/LawJarp-A/README.md

-### Hi there 👋
+### Hello there 👋

 I'm Prajwal Anagani, a CSE Under graduate student.

 I love math and puzzles and like to dabble in Deep learning and Crypto!!

-I have worked on several projects in the Computer Vision domain and also am doing research reagarding the same in the University
+I have worked on several projects in the Computer Vision (with Deep learning) domain and also am doing research regarding the same in my University

 I'm also a mentor @ HackerSpacePESU, [check them out!](https://www.linkedin.com/company/hackerspace-pesu)
 * * *